 This post may contain affiliate links.
 Please read our disclosure policy.

-Easy creamy Tomato Bisque is the perfect comfort food on a chilly day.
+The second I feel a chill in the air, I start thinking about this Tomato Bisque.
 A savory fusion of tomatoes and aromatic vegetables with the slightest whisper of crushed red pepper heat, blended until smooth and finished with cream and a scatter of crispy croutons.
 So quick and easy to prepare!
 You’ll be enjoying a bowl in less than 30 minutes.

 You might be surprised to see water instead of chicken broth in this recipe, but I promise it makes a better soup.
 So many delicious soups are made with a broth or stock base (like French Onion Soup), but in this soup, as with Caldo Verde and Albondigas Soup, water in the right quantity allows flavors to shine where broth might compete.